The Tony Danza Tapdance Extravaganza: History

 On August 23, 2012, Joshua Travis made this statement, regarding Danza's future:

 "For this album, Jessie and I were looking to create more of a visceral vibe than a completely technical vibe.
 There's parts that do still get a bit chaotic of course, but not nearly as much as the avid listener is used to.
 Everything about this record is way more to the point, with much more heart put into it rather than just seeing how many notes could be thrown into a part or seeking to create 'the heaviest shit ever' or any of that nonsense.
 The record being titled The Alpha – The Omega, to us symbolized the beginning and the end of Danza.
 Jessie and I hope you enjoy it as much as we enjoyed creating it for you all."

 The band's breakup has led the members to pursue different careers.
-Guitarist Travis went on to join the metalcore band Glass Cloud and later, Emmure.
+Guitarist Travis went on to join the metalcore band Glass Cloud and, later, Emmure.

+Guitarist Brad Thomson died in August 2023.

+On February 2025, the band announced their reunion for a performance at Furnace Fest 2025, taking place on October 3-5, 2025.
+The lineup consists of returning members Jessie "Danza" Freeland, Josh Travis, Layne Meylain, Mike Butler, and Mason Crooks, along with an additional guitarist named Eric Berngruber.
+During their show, the band announced that a fifth album is in the works.

+Band name

+The group derived their name (as a joke) from celebrity Tony Danza, upon one of his professions being tap dancing.

+Danza himself became aware of the band when a fan sent in a letter informing him about the group and the band consequently had their music played, which was the song "5 Deep on Charlie", on an episode of the talk show program The Tony Danza Show.